Case Details

 Summary

-The appeal turned on the legal meaning of “fraud” within s 201(b) and the requisite mental element (“mens rea”) required for conviction.
-The parties ultimately agreed that the hallmark of fraud is dishonesty: if the court found that the appellant acted dishonestly, the statutory elements would be satisfied.
-The High Court held that the evidence demonstrated dishonesty, and therefore the offences were proved.
-It also upheld the DJ’s sentencing decision, finding that the custodial threshold was crossed and that the sentence was not manifestly excessive.
+The central appellate issue was the definition of “fraud” and the requisite mental element for s 201(b).
+The parties ultimately agreed that the hallmark of fraud is dishonesty, and that if the court found the appellant acted dishonestly, the statutory elements would be satisfied.
+Applying that framework, the High Court upheld the district judge’s findings that the appellant acted dishonestly and that the evidence proved the necessary mens rea beyond reasonable doubt.
+The court also found that the custodial threshold was crossed and that the sentences of six months’ imprisonment on each charge (ordered to run concurrently) were not manifestly excessive.

 What Were the Facts of This Case?

-Mr Sun Weiyeh was a portfolio manager at One Asia Investment Partners Pte Ltd (“OAIP”).
-He was also a director, Chief Investment Officer, and majority shareholder of OAIP (holding 83.6% of its shares).
+The appellant, Mr Sun Weiyeh, was a portfolio manager at One Asia Investment Partners Pte Ltd (“OAIP”).
+He was also a director, Chief Investment Officer, and majority shareholder of OAIP, holding 83.6% of its shares.
 OAIP managed the Arion Asia Credit Fund (“AACF”), which had multiple sub-funds.
-The two sub-funds central to the charges were the AACF High Yield Basis Fund SP (“SP1”) and the AACF Investment Grade Bond Fund II SP (“SP5”).
+Two sub-funds were particularly relevant: the AACF High Yield Basis Fund SP (“SP1”) and the AACF Investment Grade Bond Fund II SP (“SP5”).

 What Were the Key Legal Issues?